-X-SASQC membership
+X-SASQC Membership

-A senior member of the University - who is also a member of ASQC (Chair).
+- A senior member of the University who is also a member of ASQC (Chair).

 - Two academics with cross-School expertise but not directly associated with courses coming under the committee's remit.

 - Course leaders for cross-School courses.

 - A School Standards and Quality Manager.

 - A Deputy Dean.

 - A School Employability Manager.

 - A student representative.

 - LLR representative.

 - Academic Registry representative.

-- CADQ Principal Learning Designer.

-- A School Administrator.

 - Executive Officer (CADQ).

 - Minute Secretary (CADQ).

 - 9.2 The above is subject to a rolling (three-year) term of office.

 - 9.3 The membership is subject to ASQC ratification.

-- The sub-committee meets three times each year. - CADQ supports the committee in setting agendas, preparing covering papers to aid discussion and decision-making and communicating decisions to Schools. - CADQ organises appropriate induction and staff development for new committee members. - The sub-committee submits all approval decisions to ASQC for formal ratification. - At least half of the membership must be in attendance for a meeting to be quorate. - If a member is unable to attend a meeting, they must seek an alternate.
+- The sub-committee meets three times each year. - CADQ supports the committee in setting agendas, and communicating decisions to Schools.

+- CADQ organises appropriate induction and staff development for new committee members. - The sub-committee submits all approval decisions to ASQC for formal ratification. - At least half of the membership must be in attendance for a meeting to be quorate. - If a member is unable to attend a meeting, they must seek an alternate.